Small Satellite Launch Vehicle

+SSLV is made keeping low cost, low turnaround time in mind with launch-on-demand flexibility under minimal infrastructure requirements.
+It is capable of carrying multiple satellites.
+Once SSLV is operational, NewSpace India Limited (NSIL) and a group of Indian companies will manage the mass production and launch activities.

 History

 Development

-In 2016, a National Institute of Advanced Studies report by Rajaram Nagappa proposed development path of a 'Small Satellite launch Vehicle-1' to launch strategic payloads.
+In 2015, a National Institute of Advanced Studies report by Rajaram Nagappa proposed development path of a 'Small Satellite launch Vehicle-1' to launch strategic payloads.
 In National Space Science Symposium 2016, then Director of Liquid Propulsion Systems Centre, S. Somanath also acknowledged a need for identifying a cost effective launch vehicle configuration with 500 kg payload capacity to LEO and by November 2017, development of such launch vehicle was underway.

 By December 2018, the Vikram Sarabhai Space Centre (VSSC) completed the design for the vehicle.
+The aerodynamic characterization research was conducted at the National Aerospace Laboratories' 1.2m Trisonic Wind Tunnel Facility.

 In December 2020, all booster segments for SSLV first stage (SS1) static test (ST01) were received and assembly was done in Second Vehicle Assembly Building (SVAB).

 The first static fire test (ST01) of the SS1 first-stage booster conducted on 18 March 2021 was unsuccessful.
 About 60 seconds into the test, oscillations were observed and after 95 seconds, the nozzle of SS1 stage disintegrated.
 The nominal duration of test was 110 seconds.
 To qualify for flight, SSLV's solid first stage SS1 has to perform two consecutive nominal static fire tests.

 The SSLV Payload Fairing (SPLF) functional qualification test was completed in August 2021.

 The second static fire test of SSLV first stage SS1 was conducted on 14 March 2022 at SDSC-SHAR and met the required test objectives.